PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Type Change
   - When user change the task type from `Normal` to `Multi-Step`, shows confirmation dialog.
 On confirmation, task type is chnaged to `Multi-Step` and `Responsible` role will be removed and `Sub-Tasks` section becomes available in dialog at the bottom.
   - When user change the task type from `Multi-Step` to `Normal`, shows confirmation dialog.
 On confirmation by typing `Yes`, task type is changed to `Normal` and all Sub-Tasks will be removed.
+  - Both confirmation dialog will show only if the data is being lost otherwise not shows.

+#### Notes tab
+- When user opens the Notes tab of the task, one note will be open in edit mode by default.
+- Shows + button at the top left side.
+At a time only a single note can be added.
+So the + button is disabled when one note is already open in edit mode.
+For the that note `Cancel` button is not available.
+- On hover of Saved notes, shows hover effect and `Edit` & `Delete` action to the right side.
+  - On click of Delete, shows a confirmation message.
+On confirmation, notes will be removed.
+- Edit mode
+  - When user opens existing note in edit mode, shows the `Cancel` button to close the edit mode.
+  - If user changes the note, shows the `Discard` & `Save` button.
+- Sorting: latest notes always shown at top.
+- Notes are not saved until the task is saved.

 ### UI notes
 Normal Task